TobiasVanDyk/Casio-VZ-DOS-Programs/Readme.md

 <img src="https://github.com/TobiasVanDyk/Casio-VZ-DOS-Programs/blob/master/CasioRA500 RAMcard.jpg" width="751" height="576" />

-#### To load each bank with its own set of patches put the slider switch in poistion 1 and then by using MidiOX:
+#### To load each bank with its own set of patches put the slider switch in position 1 and then by using MidiOX:

 * Load file for example Vzcard10.syx will have D3=Anna Strings
 * Make sure both internal and card memory protect is off. sys exc = ENA